 Recent research has indicated that air pollution could heighten the transmission of COVID19.
 It’s therefore critical that organisations monitor and manage the indoor air quality of office buildings as employees return to work.

 Particulates in the air, especially where air pollution is high or in poorly ventilated areas, can increase the rate of transmission.
 Research conducted in April 2020 by Harvard University, found that ‘an increase of just 1 microgram of particulate matter per cubic metre corresponded to a 15% increase in COVID19 deaths’.

 What standards are you benchmarking to ensure a safe place to work in?

-Sign in and explore what indoor air conditions to monitor and how to optimise HVAC systems to ensure a safe place for employees to work in.
+In this video Bruno Beloff, Co-founder of South Coast Science to explore what indoor air conditions to monitor and how to optimise HVAC systems to ensure a safe place for employees to work in.